Safety officer interview question: The skills your interviewer may want to hear from you.

 During your safety officer job interview, your interviewer may likely ask you this kind of question above.

-However, In this post, you will learn the skills you need to have and master that for yourself to get employment.
+However, In this post, you will learn the skills you need to have and master them for yourself to get employment.

 A safety officer should have the abilities and skills to perform the job professionally-These skills you have here will help you ace this question when it comes up in the interview.

 Skills and abilities of a safety officer

 A safety officer needs a deep knowledge of applicable safety laws and how to apply them and to work with the laws in the discharge of duties.